xiansnn/RP2-micropython-libraries/README.md

 General purpose modules developped for use in my projects

 ## ST7735.py and sysfont.py
-These are the original unchanged drivers copied from [Pico Primer kit](https://github.com/Makerfabs/Pico_Primer_Kit/tree/main/example/lib).
+These are derived from the original unchanged drivers copied from [Pico Primer kit](https://github.com/Makerfabs/Pico_Primer_Kit/tree/main/example/lib).

+ST7735.py has been changed to fix a bug when the font size is > 1, and background capability has aklso been added

 ### async_push_button.py and push_button.py
 These are two versions of a general purpose push button driver.